willwade/ppmpredictor/README.md

 ## Examples

-The library includes comprehensive examples:
+The library includes some examples:

 ### Run Examples